trinhthechuong/thechuongtrinh.github.io/_teaching/2022-MolecularDocking.md

 location: "City, Country"
 ---

-This is a set of two (2+) tutorials on basic information of deep learning in drug discovery incoporating tensorflow and pytorch framework, using the **Google Colab** free cloud-computing environment in **Fall 2022**.
+This is a set of two (2+) tutorials on basic information of deep learning in drug discovery incoporating python framework, using the **Google Colab** free cloud-computing environment in **Fall 2022**.